 Finally, attempts were made to extract the active drug from Xtampza microspheres and OxyContin OP in injectable amounts of water.
 Both drugs were subjected to three manipulation techniques prior to extraction in water, consisting of crushing alone, crushing and heating them on a hot plate, and crushing and microwaving them.
 For Xtampza, less than 10% of the oxycodone could be extracted for injection regardless of the manipulation applied.
 By contrast, the amount of oxycodone extracted from OxyContin OP ranged from 17-84%, depending on the method.
-Approximately 17% of oxycodone was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to heating in a microwave.
+Approximately 17% of oxycodone was extracted when crushed, 68% was extracted when crushed and subjected to pretreatment on a heating plate and 84% was extracted when crushed and subjected to heating in a microwave.